 So, last week seem to be the week for feeling the physical effects of remote learning.
 Are you noticing tingling and numbness in your fingers or hand?
-These symptoms could be the start of carpel tunnel and you can combat that as well as some back and neck issues with improved ergonomics.
-In my household we have a graphic designer/teacher and a computer programer.
+These symptoms could be the start of carpal tunnel and you can combat that as well as some back and neck issues with improved ergonomics.
+My household has a graphic designer/teacher and a computer programmer.
 We know a little something about the topic.
 I even spent a fair amount of time in physical therapy facilities learning about how to work in a way that was best for my body.
 Let me share some wisdom.

-Hopefully you have found a place.
+Hopefully, you have found a place.
 A dedicated office or a makeshift office, either is fine.
 A desk or a table but, no couch.
 The ideal would be a desk with an adjustable office chair and a desktop computer.
 You probably have a laptop and so do I. I did invest in a monitor, keyboard, and mouse that I plug my computer into.
-I bought a second hand office chair that was adjustable.
-You don’t have to buy a monitor, just boost your lap top up and plug a keyboard in, like this one at Amazon (I am not receiving any compensation).
+I bought a second-hand office chair that was adjustable.
+You don’t have to buy a monitor, just boost your laptop up and plug a keyboard in, like this one at Amazon.
 Check out the diagram attached at the end of the article and use all those levers on your chair!
-You can also supplement with pillows if your sitting too far back and a foot stool or wedge for your feet (I’m 5 ft 2 so I know this trick well, my feet rarely reach the ground).
+You can also supplement with pillows if you’re sitting too far back and a footstool or wedge for your feet (I’m 5 ft 2 so I know this trick well, my feet rarely reach the ground).

-On the topic of carpel tunnel Nolo website, “The workers’ compensation systems in most states recognize Carpal Tunnel Syndrome as a compensable medical injury.
+Regarding carpal tunnel, the Nolo website writes, “The workers’ compensation systems in most states recognize Carpal Tunnel Syndrome as a compensable medical injury.
 Depending on the nature of your injury, and the state in which you live, you may be entitled to recover your medical expenses and lost wages, as well as compensation for any resulting level of disability.”

 You can download an ergonomic diagram here.